Lawn Grubs & Fungal Disease

 - Avoid heavy applications of high nitrogen chemical fertilisers during the summer months, alternatively use organic fertilisers and seaweed based products that strengthen the turf plant making it less desirable for grubs to eat.

-- Lawn Grubs can strike again too! the chemical only kills active insects, so in another 2-3 weeks if you get new larvae laid into the lawn then the chemical will not affect them and the cycle can start over again, so after applying your chosen pesticide it's best to regularly check for new activity & re-apply if necessary, most products such as the Amgrow Patrol above reccommend re-appliation in 7-10 days.
+- Lawn Grubs can strike again too! most of the chemicals only kill active insects, so in another 2-3 weeks if you get new larvae laid into the lawn then the chemical will not affect them and the cycle can start over again, so after applying your chosen pesticide it's best to regularly check for new activity & re-apply if necessary, most products reccommend re-application in 7-10 days.

-There are many fungal diseases that affect turf such as ‘brown patch’ & ‘leaf spot’, periods of high humidity and rainfall increases the chance of infection.
-Use the identification chart below to see if you have any of these.
+There are many fungal diseases that affect turf such as ‘brown patch’ & ‘leaf spot’, periods of high humidity and excess rainfall increases the chance of infection.
+Use this identification chart to check if you have any fungal diseases.

 Tips to help avoid or treat fungal diseases